Gayle Rich-Boxman, Fulltime Resident of Fishhawk Lake

 Your Gateway to Fishhawk Lake!

 One of the perks of living at Fishhawk Lake is one you won’t find on RMLS or a website with real estate listings because it’s not about property it’s about people.
-Since it’s been over five years of living out in the country, tucked away from the urban sprawl, my social network “in town” (Portland and the surrounding areas) has gotten used to the idea of me living where I do and when they come to visit, they don’t want to leave!
+Since it’s been over eight years of living out in the country, tucked away from the urban sprawl, my social network “in town” (Portland and the surrounding areas) has gotten used to the idea of me living where I do and when they come to visit, they don’t want to leave!
 It’s incredibly peaceful and gives one a sense of balance because it forces you to stop and see nature, breathe really clean air, have conversations instead of going to the mall….you get the drift.
 But, my point is that not only is it an amazing “slice of paradise”, but we just happen to have a community FILLED with very enjoyable people!!!

 The other day a friend asked me if I get lonely out here and I replied, emphatically NO!
 The reason being is that my group of girlfriends at Fishhawk Lake love to get together for cards, shooting pool, eating yummy dinners or just snacks and sitting around sharing memories of our lives.
 We support each other in many ways, too.
 For example, one person may be heading into Hillsboro, about an hour and fifteen minutes away and will be buying a bunch of produce at Costco and offer to share some of it with another friend or pick up an ingredient that they may be lacking for a recipe.
 We’ll throw birthday parties (I had a fifties party for my 50th and made everyone come in 50’s costume!) or simply have leftovers so we’ll call one another and have an impromptu meal together.